vikaspal9131/nuvaria/README.md

 # nuvaria

+# This is an update of Bavaria.
+In the upcoming time, it will change, like the given UI, multiple features, user dashboard, etc.

 Nuvaria is a web application that leverages cutting-edge technologies to provide users with a seamless image generation experience.
 The platform features Firebase authentication, a modern UI/UX with smooth scrolling effects, and responsive design.

 ## 🌐 Live Demo